techidaily/site-facebook/source/_posts/best-practices-safe-digital-connections.md

  In April 2018, Facebook CEO Mark Zuckerberg appeared at a US Senate hearing to give information on the company's privacy policies and overall business structure.
 This hearing made worldwide news, with many wondering how Facebook treats users' privacy and security.
 You may have seen the hearing itself, wherein Zuckerberg is asked some tough questions surrounding the value of and respect given to user privacy.

  But this hearing was just one small part of Facebook's history with security and privacy issues.
 Facebook has found itself in a number of lawsuits for various reasons, such as data sharing, data collection, breaches, and bugs.
-According to[Statista](https://www.statista.com/statistics/264810/number-of-monthly-active-facebook-users-worldwide/) , Facebook had almost three billion active users in the first quarter of 2023, so it's no surprise that the platform is under a microscope around the clock.
+According to [Statista](https://www.statista.com/statistics/264810/number-of-monthly-active-facebook-users-worldwide/) , Facebook had almost three billion active users in the first quarter of 2023, so it's no surprise that the platform is under a microscope around the clock.

  Among Facebook's past security and privacy scandals are a security breach class-action lawsuit in 2018, an unauthorized photo-tagging lawsuit in 2021, and a user exploitation lawsuit in 2022\.
 These continuous legal disputes have put Facebook's trustworthiness into limbo, and should certainly be kept in mind if you use this social network.